The Wellness Workshop

 Individuals with a diagnosed chronic medical condition (e.g. Osteoporosis, IBS, Liver Disease) who are under the care of multiple health professionals may be considered by their General Practitioner for an Enhanced Primary Care Plan.
 If eligible, this plan provides you with up to 5 sessions per calendar year with the allied health professional/s of your choice.

-You will not need to bring anything to your appointment, however, to make the most of your session we ask that you complete a short New Client Questionnaire online prior to your appointment which is sent to you upon booking.
+You will not need anything for your appointment, however, to make the most of your session we ask that you complete a short New Client Questionnaire online prior to your appointment which is sent to you upon booking.

-If you have any other documents you feel would be relevant (referral letters, blood test results, diagnostic results), we would appreciate you bringing these with you as they will help us to conduct a more comprehensive assessment.
+If you have any other documents you feel would be relevant (referral letters, blood test results, diagnostic results), you can provide these via email as they will help to conduct a more comprehensive assessment.
 Otherwise, we may ask your permission to obtain these results from your GP.

 Branavie has a passion for food and works as a researcher at the Royal Children’s Hospital and co-hosts the podcast, The Pantry Party.